Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 12. Alex English

 It is an absolute shame how little we praise Alex “The Blade” English.
 Considered the greatest Denver Nugget player to date, the dominant forward earned his nickname based on his reputation as an unstoppable slasher.
+An eight-time All-Star, English scored over 25,000 points in his career and was the 1983 NBA scoring champion.

 After retiring, English continued to make impact on the NBA.
 He served in various roles on the coaching staff of the Raptors, 76ers, Hawks and Kings.
 In 2014, the former South Carolina Gamecocks standout returned to his college conference as a color commentator for the SEC Network.
+He also was the star of the 1980s cult classic, “Amazing Grace and Chuck.”

 13. Horace Grant